techn0man1ac/SimultaneousTranslator/README.md

 - Polish;
 - French.

-First, you need to install the necessary packages, then get the API key here https://aistudio.google.com/apikey and paste it into the code.
+First, you need to install the necessary packages - OpenAI, gTTS, SpeechRecognition, PyAudio.
+Then get the API key here https://aistudio.google.com/apikey and paste it into the code.

-Programming language - Python
+Programming language - Python.